Farming and land use

 Currently only a small fraction of UK farmland is used to grow crops that can produce ‘bioenergy’.

-These crops are typically low-cost and low-maintenance varieties that can be used for energy production in biomass energy schemes.
+Crops grown for bioenergy are typically low-cost and low-maintenance varieties that can be used for energy production in biomass energy schemes.

 This helps reduce overall emissions as biomass can replace fossil fuels as source fuel for energy generation.